teraspora/fractagons/README.md

   REAL PARAMETERS:

-  The #{t, u, w, a, b} and #{T, U, W, A, B} sets if keys are used to decrement and increment respectively their corresponding parameters, in the case of t, u, a and b by dividing/multiplying by (inc (:param-delta state)), and in the case of w by subtracting/adding (* 2.5 (:param-delta state)), whose default value is 0.5.
+  The #{t, u, a, b, w} and #{T, U, A, B, W} sets of keys are used to decrement and increment respectively their corresponding parameters, in the case of t, u, a and b by dividing/multiplying by (inc (:param-delta state)), and in the case of w by subtracting/adding (* 2.5 (:param-delta state)), whose default value is 0.5.

-  Modifying the lowercase character with the Alt key instead negates the corresponding parameter. t, u and w are used in (polygon-h), a and b only in (ballfold)
+  Modifying the lowercase character with the Alt key instead negates the corresponding parameter.
+  Modifying the uppercase character with the Alt key zeroes the corresponding parameter if non-zero, else resets it to default.

+  t, u, a and b are used in (polygon-j), w is not currently used.

   TWEAKING:

   Key   Toggles
   ---   ------
-  ?
+  * ?
 Swap real and imaginary parts after pre-transform:  x+iy -> y+ix.
-  P     "Polarise" z, i.e. treat [x y] as [r theta], meaning  x+iy -> x cos y + ix sin y.
+  * P     "Polarise" z, i.e. treat [x y] as [r theta], meaning  x+iy -> x cos y + ix sin y.
-  $     "Polarise" the value of the variation function each time it's applied. f     Apply the ballfold function.
-Tweak it with a and b parameters.
-Maybe a waste of space.....
+  * $     "Polarise" the value of the variation function each time it's applied.
+  * f     Apply the ballfold function.
+Tweak it with a and b parameters.   [:deprecated]
-  !
+  * !
 Reapply the variation fn after (polygon-h).
 This will probably result in an asymmetrical image.
-  .
+  * .
 Take the square root of the value of the pre-transform fn.
-  /     Square the value of the pre-transform fn.
+  * /     Square the value of the pre-transform fn.
-  '     Take the square roots of real and imaginary components of the value of the pre-transform fn.
+  * \'     Take the square roots of real and imaginary components of the value of the pre-transform fn.
-  [hash]     Square the real and imaginary components of the value of the pre-transform fn.
+  * \#     Square the real and imaginary components of the value of the pre-transform fn.
-  =     Invoke pre-transform.
+  * =     Invoke pre-transform.

   MISCELLANEOUS COMMANDS:

   Key   Effect
   ---   ------
-  Q     Quit the program
+  * Q     Quit the program
-  s     Save image and state map in ./images, which will be created if it doesn't exist.
+  * s     Save image and state map in ./images, which will be created if it doesn't exist.
-  R     Revert to last saved image (but don't alter current state).
+  * R     Revert to last saved image (but don't alter current state).
-  _     Load a new state from a saved state map, usually in a .frm file. z     Clear the display, then carry on as normal.
+  * _     Load a new state from a saved state map, usually in a .frm file.
+  * z     Clear the display, then carry on as normal.
 Use often when changing parameters to craft a nice image.
-  Z     Reset to initial state, except that the polygon-order, variation & pre-trans-index remain the same.
+  * Z     Reset to initial state, except that the polygon-order, variation & pre-trans-index remain the same.
-  S     Reset the scale, x- and y- offsets, and cancel any mirroring.
+  * S     Reset the scale, x- and y- offsets, and cancel any mirroring.
-  D     Reset the a, b, t, u, w params to default. j     Print the iteration count.
+  * D     Reset the a, b, t, u, w params to default.
+  * j     Print the iteration count.
-  -     Decrement param-delta by dividing by (sqrt 2).
+  * -     Decrement param-delta by dividing by (sqrt 2).
+  * +     Increment param-delta by multiplying by (sqrt 2).
+  * g     Create a random state, clear the display and go with the new state.
-  +     Increment param-delta by multiplying by (sqrt 2). g     Create a random state, clear the display and go with the new state.
+  * g     Create a symmetrical random state, clear the display and go with the new state.

   DEVELOPER WALKTHROUGH: